lsst-ts/observatory-ops-docs/Observing-Interface-Setup/environments.rst

 If you can not open the links to the operational environment you intend to work with, make sure you are connected to the LSST-WAP wifi network in one of the designed areas (Tucson, La Serena or Summit facilities) or that you are connected to the NOAO VPN.

-If problems persist, you can ask for help in the designated Slack channels or in the com-square channel.
+If problems persist, you can ask for help in the designated Slack channels or in the com-square-support channel.

 .. _Observing-Interface-Getting-Started-Personnel: